mysterlune/ember-pdfjs/README.md

 This will add a `pdf-document` component to your application.

-Scrolling causes new pages to render and old pages to expire from the DOM.
-Only 4 pages will be rendered at any given time.
-This results in quick load times of very large PDFs.

-Each page that renders will first render a `canvas` with the PDF and then render a `$textLayer` div that overlays the `canvas` with selectable text.

-Pages unload by doing `this.$().html('');` as they scroll out of view.

 ## Standalone Sample
 Though this project is an `addon` type for including a component in your Ember project, you can also kick the tires on the component in a live sample with this project.